Last Updated on

 How Long Should a Breastfeeding Session Last?

 Your newborn child is going to feed for anywhere between twenty and forty-five minutes.
+It all depends from baby to baby.
 Your baby will be quite sleepy at this age, and so this may take quite some time.
 The aim is to feed your baby from both sides, so start with one side and then move to the next after burping your little one.
 Some babies will be more than happy with only one side so make sure that you start with different sides every time you start a nursing session.

 How Often Should You Breastfeed Your Baby?